 3. Don’t allow your children inside the crate.

 The kennel is your puppy’s personal space, which means she’s the only one allowed inside.
 Children must learn to respect your puppy’s need for privacy.
-They should also stay away from the puppy once she’s decided to take some rest inside her “den.”
+They should also stay away from puppy once she’s decided to take some rest inside her “den.”

 4. Don’t leave your puppy in the crate if she hasn’t exercised first.